Another Fun Trip with GO London: Two Days of Hiking in Snowdonia

 Ellie & I have so far only joined on multi-day trips within the UK, such as Scotland, the Lake District, and the Peak District.
 However, Gary and his guides take groups to locations as far afield as Bosnia, Macedonia, Nepal, Kazakhstan, Tajikistan, or Colombia.
 More often than not, the destinations offered are off the beaten track, in many cases they are extremely remote.

-DISCOVERING NEW PLACES
+DISCOVERING NEW PLACES WITH GO LONDON

 The preparations for each trip often take months or even years.
 Regularly the idea for a trip starts with a random conversation on a hike or elsewhere.
 Say, someone talks about their home country on the other side of the globe.
 Do they know any tour operators or mountain guides there?
 Would they happen to have the contact details?
 As long as the Foreign Office doesn’t strictly advise against travel to the country in question, it will be considered, if it has something special to offer.